 Although the information here will reassure any partner, this article intentionally addresses dads-to-be.
 All the quotes, links and videos are made by dads for dads-to-be, about their most common concerns about birth support: 1) Value; why should we pay for a doula if I’m going to be there?
 2) Why do we even need a doula; what does she have that I don’t?
 3) How will I be included if a doula attends?

 This scenario is common… A couple, pregnant with baby #2, is in my office describing their first birth.
-They are intelligent and kind people with a good relationship who did all the classes/exercises/books/videos and thought they were prepared for that first birth.
-They didn’t have a doula; they may have considered it but decided they’d be fine on their own.
+They are intelligent people with a good relationship who did all the classes/exercises/books/videos and thought they were prepared for that first birth.
+They may have considered a doula but decided they’d be fine on their own.
+They wanted a private experience, without “inviting a stranger”.
 There were challenges, possibly detours, and the birth went nothing like they’d planned.
 “I felt so useless!” is the most common thing I hear from men during those interviews.

 This time around, they’re doing things differently!

 In this article, Joe describes the way having a doula at the birth affected his experience and in turn his wife’s experience, of birth.
 In Four Reasons Why Husbands Want Doulas (even if they don’t know it yet) Joe states: